 “Did you at least get an address?”
 Roderick said, cutting off the detective.
 “Did no one think to ask why she wasn’t affected by this plague like the others?”

-Taggert twirled his moustache and frowned.
-This seemed to answer Roderick’s question.
+Taggert twirled his moustache and frowned, indicating his answer in the negative.

 “Of course not.
-Why do I always expect you to demonstrate even a minute amount of competence, when I continue to be disappointed?”
+Why would I expect you to demonstrate even a minute amount of competence, when I continue to be disappointed?”

 “Before you work yourself into a fit, there’s more,” said Taggert, recognizing from Roderick’s tone that he was struggling to control his temper.